medinatsalako/CAPSTONE-PROJECT-2/README.md

 ### DATA COLLECTION
 The data used for this project consists of the following;
--Customerid
+- Customerid
--Customer name
+- Customer name
--Subscription start
+- Subscription start
--Subscription end
+- Subscription end
 - Subscription type
 - Canceled
 - Region